spiderweak/demo-speech-text-chat/README.md

 - Send the audio data to a Flask server.
 - Use Whisper to transcribe the audio to text.
 - Display the transcription result on the web page.
+- Working chatbot
+- Real Time Transcription

 # Todo

-- Implement actual chatbot
 - Various feedback loops to improve the quality of the transcript as well as the questions/answers
 - More logging, especially to add conversation to contexts in case further processing is needed
-- Real Time Transcription

 ## Getting Started